jmedinacs/under65_stroke_risk/README.md

 - **Mann-Whitney Test** conducted for continuous data using **Python**, bmi, age, and average glucose level are confirmed statistically significant.
 - Demographics and health features assesses for *population representation, in-group stroke representation, and overall stroke case representation*.
 - Age versus top risk factors (**medically alterable**) analysis to gain insight on their occurence and progression with respect to age.
-- Full and details can be found using the [EDA log](docs/under65_eda_log.pdf).
+- Full and details can be found in the [EDA log](docs/under65_eda_log.pdf).

 ## Key Findings

 ### Why Focus on Patients Under 65?

 Age is a dominant predictor of stroke.
 Our original dataset contained 249 stroke cases and **159 of those stroke cases are patients that are 65 and above**.
-The dominance of age easily overwhelm and mask the effect of other risk factors.
+The dominance of age easily overwhelms and mask the effect of other risk factors.

 Patients over 65 in this dataset averaged more than one major risk factor (heart disease, hypertension, diabetes, and smoking).
-Younger patients on the other hand, averaged less than one risk factor.
+Younger patients, on the other hand, averaged less than one risk factor.
 By focusing on patient records under 65, we gain a clearer view of how individual risk factors affect stroke rate.

 ![Average Risk Factor by Age Group](presentation_visuals/under65_average_risk_factors.png)
 *Figure 2.
 On average, patients under 65 have fewer risk factors, allowing for clearer analysis of individual risk impact.*